yzhai64/fh-agents-course/units/en/unit2/smolagents/tool_calling_agents.md

 # Integrating Agents With Tools

 Tool Calling Agents are the second type of agent available in `smolagents`.
 They utilize built-in tool-calling methods and generate tool calls in JSON format.
 While `smolagents` primarily focuses on `CodeAgents` and recommends using them,  `ToolCallingAgents` are an extra feature for JSON specific tasks.
+Although `CodeAgents` are generally more versatile, `ToolCallingAgents` can be a better option in systems where tasks are simple, structured, and predictable.

 ![Code vs JSON Actions](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/code_vs_json_actions.png)